 The core modules will be taught in a series of 10x2 hour lectures in the first two terms.
-The elective modules will be taught in the third term.
+The elective modules will be taught in a series of 10x2 hour lectures across term 1 (1 out of 2) and term 2 (2 out of 5).
 The individual research-based thesis is undertaken during terms 3 and 4.